phihungtf/teamBaDao_Lab1/docs/report.md

 We also need the `HADOOP_HOME` variable to point to the Hadoop installation directory, which is `~/hadoop-3.3.4`, the `PATH` variable to include the `bin` and `sbin` directories of our Hadoop installation, and other Hadoop-related environment variables.

 To set these variables, we need to edit the `.bashrc` file.
-The `.bashrc` file is a shell script that is executed every time you open a new terminal.
+The `.bashrc` file is a shell script that is executed every time we open a new terminal.
 We can use this file to set environment variables that will be available in all terminals.

 Open the `.bashrc` file (by running the command `nano ~/.bashrc`) and add the following line at the end of the file: